How to Maximize Curb Appeal with Commercial Landscape Design

 Many commercial landscape designers are making the push to create universally accessible outdoor spaces for their clients.
 The goal is to allow everyone visiting the space to enjoy the same experience across the board, especially with both physical and psychological accessibility.

-At F&V for example, our commercial landscape designers are seeing more requests for plants that help with sensory reception, or different soft and hard textures on pavement in areas like healing gardens.
+At F&V, for example, our commercial landscape designers are seeing more requests for plants that help with sensory reception, or different soft and hard textures on pavement in areas like healing gardens.
 This allows more people of all ages and ability levels to enjoy the outdoor spaces, in turn creating better experiences with the brand for everyone.

 With every project we complete, F&V strives to promote universal accessibility.
 Giving an equal experience to each user goes a long way and creates inclusion for every group of people.